KimBergstroem/chatBot-SaaS-ai/frontend/README.md

 - **HTTP Client**: Axios is used for making HTTP requests to the backend API.
 It simplifies sending and receiving data between the front end and the backend.

-### 4. React Router
+### 4. React Router DOM

-- **Routing**: React Router is used to manage routing and navigation within the React application.
+- **Routing**: React Router DOM is used to manage routing and navigation within the React application.
 It enables dynamic rendering of components based on the URL.

+### 5. MUI (Material-UI)

+- **UI Components**: MUI provides a set of React components that implement Google's Material Design, allowing for a consistent and visually appealing user interface.

+### 6. React Icons

+- **Icons**: React Icons provides a collection of popular icons from various icon libraries that can be easily used in React projects.

+### 7. React Toastify

+- **Notifications**: React Toastify provides an easy way to display toast notifications in your application, enhancing user experience with non-intrusive alerts.

-### 5. Tailwind CSS (optional)
+### 8. Tailwind CSS (optional)

 - **Styling Framework**: Tailwind CSS is a utility-first CSS framework that allows for rapid design and styling of components.